 The SNMMI-TS Advocacy Committee supports best practices in evidence-based science that promote the highest quality in patient care and safety by supporting standards for education and training for NMTs as defined by the Joint Review Committee on Educational Programs in Nuclear Medicine (JRCNMT).
-Currently, the NMT is initially trained to get into the field by way of college, graduate school, or certificate curriculum, to gain their certification.
+Currently, the nuclear medicine technologist is initially trained to get into the field by way of college, graduate school, or certificate curriculum, to gain their certification.
 After obtaining certification, the NMT must participate in continuing education annually to maintain their NMTCB (Nuclear Medicine Technology Certification Board) or ARRT (The American Registry of Radiologic Technologists) certification.
-That education is thorough and encompasses radionuclide therapy, including the handling of radiopharmaceuticals, adjunctive medications to support clinical nuclear medicine, and patient care management through capturing patient vitals, monitoring, and observing patients before and after procedures.
+That education is thorough and encompasses radionuclide therapy, including the handling of radiopharmaceuticals, adjunctive medications to support clinical nuclear medicine, and patient care management through capturing patient vitals, monitoring and pre and post procedure patient observation.